-GOVERNOR’S OFFICE NEWS RELEASE: Governor continues positive momentum by extending emergency homeless proclamationPosted on Aug 18, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor continues positive momentum by extending emergency homeless proclamationPosted on Aug 18, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Y. Ige today signed a sixth supplemental proclamation on homelessness, which will remain in effect until Oct.
 19. The supplemental proclamation provides 60 additional days in which to further expand the state’s collaborative efforts to house the most visible and chronic homeless individuals.
 In the past year, the proclamations have helped more than 4,800 people — representing 1,353 families — move out of homelessness or prevent it altogether.

 “The tide is turning,” said the Governor’s Coordinator on Homelessness Scott Morishige.
 “Collectively, our state is moving forward with a unified strategy that addresses three levers of change: affordable housing, health & human services and public safety.
 All stakeholders are working together in unison across multiple sectors.
 This coordinated and persistent approach is moving people off the streets,” he said.

 A major priority for the Ige Administration is to increase affordable housing.
 The proclamations allowed for emergency housing of approximately 300 homeless individuals who were in jeopardy of being displaced after federal budget cuts to seven local organizations.

 Additionally, the proclamations reduced the development time of nine different joint projects with the counties by up to a year per project.
 These housing projects are specifically designed for homeless individuals and families, including the Family Assessment Center in Kaka`ako Makai, which will open in September and house 240 people per year.
 Today’s supplemental proclamation adds two additional City & County of Honolulu long-term housing projects, bringing the total to 11.